matthew-brett/dyneweb/research/cv.rst

     *Associate researcher at the Brain Imaging Center, University of California, Berkeley*.
-Consulting on design and analysis of functional brain imaging data; post-graduate teaching on functional imaging ; development of `nipy` open source software projects (see below); contributing to development of new algorithms for analysis of diffusion imaging; delivering course teaching neuroimaging analysis through examples of running code.
+Consulting on design and analysis of functional brain imaging data; post-graduate teaching on functional imaging ; development of `nipy` open source software projects; contributing to development of new algorithms for analysis of diffusion imaging; giving a 28-week course teaching neuroimaging analysis through examples of running code.
 **October 2005 – July 2008**
     *Senior investigator scientist at the MRC Cognition & Brain Sciences Unit,